Snowflyt/typora-copilot/README.md

 <details>
   <summary><strong>Linux</strong></summary>

-For Linux users, locate to the folder where you unzipped the release and run the following command in terminal:
+For Linux users, first download the latest release from [the releases page](https://github.com/Snowfly-T/typora-copilot/releases) and unzip it.
+THen locate to the folder where you unzipped the release and run the following command in terminal:

 ```bash
 sudo bash ./bin/install_linux.sh